Surrey Divorce Lawyers

 When new claims are added by the respondent, the court process becomes more complex.
 You may need to exchange additional financial documents, attend a Judicial Case Conference, or even prepare for trial.
 This transition can increase costs, delay the divorce, and add emotional strain.

-At Legalbird, we can help you draft a separation agreement that protects your interests and supports a smooth uncontested divorce.
+At Legalbird, we can help you draft a separation agreement that protects your interests and supports a smooth divorce.
 If your spouse later decides to contest the divorce, we are also ready to represent you throughout the litigation process.

 is it possible for an uncontested divorce to become contested?